tobiasbriones/ep-file-system/docs/file-system-protocol/index.md

 layer of the system, and it's consumed by `client`, and `admin`.

 Also take into consideration that the project layout is monorepo.

+## Client Updates

+A TCP Hub is implemented to register, unregister, and broadcast changes to the client.